tools/godep/Readme.md

 Read over its contents and make sure it looks reasonable.
 Then commit the file to version control.

-You can omit the source code with the flag -copy=false.
-This means fewer files to store in your local repository, but subsequent invocations of `godep go` will need to access the network to fetch the appropriate source code later.
-Using the default behavior is faster and more reliable.

 #### Restore

 The `godep restore` command is the opposite of `godep save`.